-Take a moment and explore how these charities are making a difference in the community by providing much needed support to those in need.
+Take a moment and explore how these charities are making a difference in the Bay Area by providing housing, food, crisis intervention, education, and counseling to women in need.

 Since 1987, the Women’s Daytime Drop-in Center has provided a safe environment, warm meals, counseling, and support to identify housing to any homeless woman and her children during the day, when shelters are closed.